felixwellen/synthetic-geometry/SyntheticGeometry/Affine.lagda.md

 ```

-An affine type is a type, that is equivalent to the spectrum of a fp algebra over the base ring k:
+An affine type is a type, that is equivalent to the spectrum of a fp algebra over the base ring k.
+We chose this definition over asking for a coupled algebra, because fp is universe independet.

 ```agda